Content Sources

 • author: This represents the name of the person who created the item

-• published: This represents the date the item was created
+• published: This represents the date when the item was created

-• summary: This represents the short descriptive text associated with the element.
+• summary: This represents the short descriptive text associated with the item.
 It can be text in HTML format.

-• content: This represents the long descriptive text associated with the element.
+• content: This represents the long descriptive text associated with the item.
 It can be text in HTML format.

-• link: This represents a link to which to redirect the user to expand the information regarding the element.
+• link: This represents a link to redirect the user for more information about the item.

-• id: This is a unique identifier that distinguishes the element from others.
+• id: This is a unique identifier that distinguishes the item from others.

-Remember that the image associated with the product will be attempted to be recovered from the content associated with the " summary " and " content " keys if they are defined as HTML and contain an image type node.
+Remember that the image associated with the product will be attempted to be retrieved from the content associated with the keys "summary" and "content" if they are defined as HTML and contain an image node.

 Click here to see an example of valid content in this format.